12 Finance Tricks To Building Your Personal Wealth

 Variable Expenses

-One of the first tips I give friends and family members who ask for financial guidance is to print out a few months’ worth of their chequing account and credit card statements.
+One of the first tips I give friends and family members who ask for financial guidance is to print out a few months’ worth of their checking accounts and credit card statements.

-I have been periodically doing this activity for over two decades and it always puts my spending habits in perspective.
+I have been doing this activity periodically for over two decades, which always puts my spending habits in perspective.

-Grab a couple of highlighters and highlight all the fixed expenses in one color and all the flexible expenses in another color.
+Grab a couple of highlighters and highlight all the fixed expenses in one color and all the flexible expenses in another.

-When you start to see your financial statements light up in color and realize where your income is going, only then will you be ready to start making changes!
+Only when you start to see your financial statements light up in color and realize where your income is going will you be ready to start making changes!

 Once you have that data, you can see which areas need improvement.

-If your savings account was previously ignored, then make sure that’s the first category to get some love after paying your fixed expenses.
+If you previously ignored your savings accounts, make sure that’s the first category to get some love after paying your fixed expenses.

-Make a plan for the upcoming month, setting limits for yourself in each of the categories of expenses you have in your life.
+Make a plan for the upcoming month, setting limits for yourself in each category of expenses you have.

 Some small, easy cuts to look out for;

-• If you see that you are spending $10/day on lunches for work, then try packing a lunch for yourself twice a week for the upcoming month.
+- If you spend $10/day on lunches for work, try packing a lunch for yourself twice a week for the upcoming month.
 Go up to three times a week the following month.

-• If restaurant/coffee shop expenses amount to $300 of your monthly expenses (which I often see among friends), cut it down to $200, that is still a large restaurant budget so you won’t feel the pinch as much.
+- If restaurant/coffee shop expenses amount to $300 of your monthly expenses (which I often see among friends), cut it down to $200; that is still a large restaurant budget, but you won’t feel the pinch as much.

-• Can you cut your cellphone package down (Example: less mobile data, we often pay for more than we need with WiFi being readily available in most places).
+- Can you cut your cellphone package down (For example, less mobile data; we often pay for more than we need with WiFi readily available in most places)?

 Still a scary thought?

-Go easy, simply cut your flexible expenses by 10% to get yourself started.
+Go easy; cut your flexible expenses by 10% to get yourself started.

 And don’t forget to grab a copy of my free monthly budget printable to help you get started!